why2011btv/why2011btv.github.io/NLP_interview.md

+# Llama 2
+  - For supervised fine-tuning, we use a cosine learning rate schedule with an initial learning rate of 2 × 10−5
+, a weight decay of 0.1, a batch size of 64, and a sequence length of 4096 tokens.
 # LLaMA
   - Architecture (main difference with the original transformer architecture (Vaswani et al., 2017), and where we were found the inspiration for this change (in bracket))
     - Pre-normalization [GPT3]; benefit: improve training stability; RMSNorm